Oh, please, don’t tell me I am the only person that this happens to.

 This can be caused by various factors, such as alcoholism, diabetes, or chemotherapy.

-And how much sweating is actually considered excessive?
+And how much sweating is considered excessive?

 If you are sweating continuously, and it’s not just when you eat cheese, you need to see your doctor to check for underlying medical conditions.